 My name is Stephen G. Kellison and I am currently Vice President and Chief Actuary of the Variable Annuity Life Insurance Company (VALIC) located in Houston, Texas.
-VALIC is a wholly owned subsidiary of the American General Corporation, and is a leading provider of retirement annuities.
-I am honored to be nominated by the President for one of the two positions as
+VALIC is a wholly owned subsidiary of the American General Corporation,

 I am honored to be nominated by the President for one of the two positions as Public Trustee for the Social Security and Medicare Trust Funds.
 It is a distinct privilege for me to appear before your Committee today to discuss my qualifications for this position and to express my strong commitment to fulfill the responsibilities as a Public Trustee to the best of my ability should I be confirmed by the Senate.